Denikozub/Offroad-routing-engine/README.md

 ### Results
-Check out the [result vizualization](https://denikozub.github.io/Offroad-routing-engine/) provided by mplleaflet.
+Check out the [graph vizualization](https://denikozub.github.io/Offroad-routing-engine/) provided by mplleaflet.
-Computational time for an extremely dense area of 800 km<sup>2</sup> is about 17 seconds with multiprocessing.
+Computational time for an extremely dense area of 800 km<sup>2</sup> is about 20 seconds with multiprocessing.
-Computational time for a much freer area or 120 km<sup>2</sup> (see [another example](https://github.com/Denikozub/Offroad-routing-engine/tree/main/docs/another%20example)) is 1.1 seconds.
+Computational time for a much freer area or 120 km<sup>2</sup> is 1 second.
+Since A* pathfinding does not require building the whole graph, computational time is even lower:
+The last example (see above) took only 0.6 seconds, which is 40% faster than building a graph.